Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 Pumps and water fountains will also increase the availability of oxygen in your tank.

-3. High water temperature.
+3. High Water Temperature

 Warm water holds less oxygen.
 So, a water heater in the fish tank can decrease the availability of oxygen.